pattty847/Multi-Agent-Team/readme.md

         C3 --> C4[State Manager]
     end
 ```

-This project is a multi-agent system designed to assist with coding, analysis, and research tasks.
-It leverages AI to interact with users, execute code, and perform web searches for research papers.
-The system now includes an intuitive drag-and-drop interface for designing workflows and monitoring their progress in real-time.
+### North Star Vision
+The north star for this project is to create a robust multi-agent system that efficiently manages and executes complex tasks through a well-coordinated team of specialized agents.
+The system should provide a seamless user experience through an intuitive UI, allowing users to design, monitor, and optimize workflows in real time.
+The team orchestrator will play a crucial role in dynamically adapting to task requirements and agent capabilities, ensuring optimal performance and task completion.

 Special thanks to GPT and Claude <3